Period Pains and PMS

 PMS

-Peppermint tea eases PMS symptoms, as does seaweed (iodine content) which you can put into salads soups or stews.
+Peppermint tea eases symptoms, as does seaweed (iodine content) which you can put into salads, soups or stews.

 Fluid retention is alleviated with dandelion tisane.